loseyco/resume/SOCIAL_MEDIA_POSTS.md

 ### Post 2: Achievement Showcase
 ```
-From winning the Indy 500 to building medical equipment to coding modern web apps - my career has been anything but boring! 🏁💻⚡
+From winning the Indy 500 to building medical equipment to coding modern web apps - my career has been anything but boring!

 I'm an Electronics Engineer, Coder, and Manager with 20+ years of experience.
-Currently seeking remote opportunities where I can bring this unique skill set to innovative projects.
+Currently seeking remote opportunities and freelance projects where I can bring this unique skill set to innovative projects.

 Check out my resume: pjlosey.com